Nagyman/django-faceted-search/README.md

 in the [Faceted Navigation with django-haystack and solr](http://www.slideshare.net/Nagyman/faceted-navigation-using-django-haystack-and-solr) presentation, by @Nagyman, hosted by [G Adventures](https://www.gadventures.com).

-Disclaimer: This code was extracted from a larger (private) code base, but was independently developed by Craig Nagy and subsequently maintained at G Adventures.
+This code was extracted from a larger (private) code base, but was independently developed by Craig Nagy and subsequently maintained at G Adventures.

 #### TODO: